DavidPratten/idr-examples/Birthday_money/README.md

 | age | birthday_money | good_behaviour | this_birthday |
 |-----|----------------|---|---|

-Notice firstly, that the table has the two new columns that we added in v2, and secondly that we have had no result returned.
+Notice firstly, that the table has the two new columns that we added in rule2, and secondly that we have had no result returned.

 The amount of birthday
 money now depends on
-which year that the birthday occurred in.
-Therefore, to answer ```Query 1``` as stated above, the list would have to give an answer for every day of every year, ever.
+which year that the birthday occurred in. ```Query 1``` as stated above, does'nt specify a ```this_birthday``` date, and so is requesting the answer for every day of every year, ever.
 Instead of attempting that, the IDR returns an empty table as the answer.